Standard sRGB/3D-LUT vs. ACES 1.0.1

 The two images are looking quite similar.
 The tone mapping of the RRT is a little brighter and shows more contrast.
 Both images are handled internally in scene linear light values.
 The tone mapping and gamut is happening in the viewer and only baked in the image date once it is written out for viewing the images.

 (3) ALEXA footage seen through the standard sRGB viewer.
-The image data is correct, the viewer can only show a small window of all the image data.
+The image data is correct, the viewer can only show a small “window” of all the image data.
+The linear light values range from 0-55 (in practice more around 35-40), but the sRGB Viewer can only handles values between 0-1.
+The colors are washed out, they are recorded in Alexa Wide Gamut (AWG) and are not properly mapped to be viewed on a sRGB/REC.709 display.

 (4) An ACES limitation until version 1.0.2.
 The sRGB ODT is D60, but all the sRGB monitors that we usually use are D65.